Rant-> Why we don’t know Jack about proper perch sizes for caged birds.

 Search your browser for the term “proper perch sizes” and you get “About 1,720,000 results (0.43 seconds)”

-Which begs the question if all of this information is so accurate it should be easy to take care of a pet bird and yet there are only half as many households with pet birds in the United States today than there were 12 years ago.
+This begs the question if all of this information is so accurate it should be easy to take care of a pet bird and yet there are only half as many households with pet birds in the United States today as there were 12 years ago.

 The number of bird rescues is skyrocketed and all are bursting at the seams while underfunded.